georgebv/pyextremes/docs/user-guide/extremes-extraction/introduction.md

 !!! info
     GEVD and GPD models used for BM and POT extreme value types accordingly have a common theoretical basis and should be treated as complementary models, not as either/or.
-More information about why only the GEVD and GPD models should be used and the underlying theory are (briefly) covered in subsequent sections of this tutorial.
+More information about why only the GEVD and GPD models are recommended to be used is provided in subsequent sections of this tutorial.

 ## Block Maxima
 The Block Maxima extreme values are extracted by selecting a block size